Frequently Asked Questions

 The overwhelming majority of our residents are on some kind of medication during their stay at Mercy some of which they have in place before coming and some of which is prescribed after they come into the program.
 As is common in therapy and counselling, when a young woman progresses through processing past hurts and trauma, she may find that certain medications do not seem to be needed anymore.
 However, this is something she would handle with the independent physician she sees and is not determined by Mercy Canada staff.

 Meal plans are developed by our Registered Dietitian in conjunction with our Household Manager.
 All residents eat three meals a day, with additional healthy snacks available.

 Residents who require individualized meal plans (those with disordered eating and health issues) meet as needed with our Registered Dietitian, who develops a plan with them.

 Mercy Canada’s Fitness Manager designs specific fitness plans for residents.
 On weekends, residents can participate in recreational activities such as hiking and various sports.

 Fitness restrictions due to a resident’s health are determined on an individual basis by our Wellness Team.

-Mercy Canada is designed for young women ages 19 to 28 with a strong desire to change their lives.
+Mercy Canada is designed for young women ages 19-30 with a strong desire to change their lives.
 Entry to the program is voluntary – that is, young women make their own choice to come to Mercy Canada.
 Once in the program, they are expected to participate in all aspects of the program.